 This year's Trends Report provides a summary of complaint data gathered from 97 private, nonprofit organizations (including both fair housing organizations and legal aid agencies), DOJ, and HUD.
 It also provides data from 85 agencies that participate in HUD's FHAP program and thus receive annual funding to support a variety of fair housing administrative and enforcement activities, including complaint investigation, conciliation, administrative and/or judicial enforcement; training; implementation of data and information systems; and education and outreach.
-The table below lays out the yearly complaint data for the past decade, including the most recent data from 2016.
+The table on the following page lays out the yearly complaint data for the past decade, including the most recent data from 2016.

-In 2016, there were a total of 28,181 reported complaints of housing discrimination across the country.
-19,740 of these, approximately 70 percent, were addressed by fair housing organizations as compared to 1,371 by HUD, 7,030 by the FHAP agencies, and 40 by DOJ.
+In 2016, there was a total of 28,181 reported complaints of housing discrimination across the country.
+Of these, 19,740 or approximately 70 percent, were addressed by fair housing organizations as compared to 1,371 by HUD, 7,030 by the FHAP agencies, and 40 by DOJ.